escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/started_tutorial.rst

     'modinfo',
     'modsolve',
     'newDB',
+    'newFAVAR',
     'newMOD',
     'newVAR',
     'pyed',
     'stats',
-    'texedit']
+    'sys',
+    'texedit',
+    'var']

-  As you can see the module contains a quite a few attributes, many of which are still expermimental and perhaps best not called at this stage.
+  As you can see the module contains a quite a few attributes, many of which are still experimental and perhaps best not called at this stage.
 The most mature and arguable most interesting method call is that called ``pm.newMOD``, which allows users to instantiate a DSGE model instance, which would be done like so:

   .. sourcecode:: ipython